 Internal Efficiency Is Not a Strategy: AI Demands a Member Response

-Each month we review new research affecting the association sector.
+As researchers, we are constantly reading reports.
+And each month we look back and review the new research affecting the association sector.
 And, lately, almost all roads lead to AI!

 The emerging evidence is remarkably consistent - workforce capability is the biggest risk.

 The OECD’s recent report, Making AI Work: Why Investing in Skills Matters (6 February 2026), argues that firms are slowing AI adoption not because the tools are immature, but because staff lack the applied skills to implement, supervise and adapt them effectively.
-The strongest employment growth is occurring in roles most exposed to AI, provided workers have the judgement and digital fluency to move into higher-value tasks.
+It suggests that the strongest employment growth is occurring in roles most exposed to AI, provided workers have the judgement and digital fluency to move into higher-value tasks.
 Where those skills are weak, AI can simply intensify work or reduce hours.

 In other words, productivity gains are conditional.
 Skills determine who benefits.